recommend-games/blog/content/posts/kennerspiel/index.md

 This picture certainly has improved, and we're even classifying games like {{% game 244522 %}}That's Pretty Clever!{{% /game %}} (just about) and {{% game 223953 %}}Kitchen Rush{{% /game %}} right that caused us a lot of headaches before.
 However, {{% game 284083 %}}The Crew{{% /game %}} still eludes correct classification, and {{% game 125618 %}}Libertalia{{% /game %}} is so far off that I'd argue the jury simply got that one wrong…

-# How does it work?
+# But how does the model work?

+Our model takes the different features of a game as described above as input, multiplies each with a certain weight it learned by looking at all the games from previous year, sums those values up, and then yields a prediction in the form of a confidence (0–100%) score.

+To make things a little more concret, let's look at the ten most important features and how they impact the outcome:

 {{< img src="shap_summary" alt="Summary of feature importance" >}}

+As you can see, the *complexity* is the most important feature: the higher the value (blue = 1, red = 5), the higher our confidence that the game in question is a {{% kdj %}}Kennerspiel{{% /kdj %}}.
+This makes a lot of sense.
+Likewise, the next features are equally intuitive: the higher *play time* and *minimum age* are, the more likely it is we're dealing with a games for experts.
+And of course, in a way *strategy games* are much more frequently found in the {{% kdj %}}Kennerspiel{{% /kdj %}} column.
+(Here, red means strategy game, blue means not).

+Somewhat more confusing is the player count though.
+Pay close attention to whether a game is playable with five or six players.
+Again, red means that game is playable with that head count, while blue means it is not.
+So a game that is playable with five players is *more* likely to be a {{% kdj %}}Kennerspiel{{% /kdj %}}, while a game for six players is *less* likely.
+This certainly is a little confusing, and might well be an artifact of our small sample size.
+Still, there's a system to this madness: whilst the vast majority of games accomodate three and four players, {{% sdj %}}Spiel{{% /sdj %}} candidates often either stop at that count to keep components and costs down, or are for a much larger audience anyways and really shine with six, eight, or even more players.
+A {{% kdj %}}Kennerspiel{{% /kdj %}} on the other hand can be a little more luxurious, and hence often includes components for a fifth player by default, but their more strategic nature limits the scalability beyond that point.

+Lastly, we have some mechanics in the top 10.
+While it's probably no surprise that solo modes are more common amongst more strategic games, the other mechanics are less intuitive.
+As it turns out, rolling dice is more prevalent in a {{% kdj %}}Kennerspiel{{% /kdj %}}, whilst hand management and worker placement are indicative of a lighter {{% sdj %}}Spiel{{% /sdj %}}.
+But of course, all those different features and weights interact with each other in a little more subtle ways and often balance each other out.

+Let's make things more concret and visualise how our model scored some of those difficult to classify games above, starting from {{% game 295486 %}}My City{{% /game %}}:

+{{< img src="shap_295486" alt="My City force plot" >}}

+This so called force plot shows how some values push the score up, while some pull it down.
+In this case, complexity, strategy, and player count push the score towards {{% kdj %}}Kennerspiel{{% /kdj %}}, while a tile laying game playable in 30 minutes pull it towards {{% sdj %}}Spiel{{% /sdj %}}.
+In the sum, our model and the jury agree: this game falls on the red side of the line.

+{{< img src="shap_244522" alt="That's Pretty Clever! force plot" >}}

+We contrast this with {{% game 244522 %}}That's Pretty Clever!{{% /game %}} Again, its play time of 30 minutes with players from 8 years old smell like a lighter game, but soloable dice rolling clearly push the needle (very narrowly) over the line of a {{% kdj %}}Kennerspiel{{% /kdj %}}.

+In the end, our evidence is a little thin – even after a decade of {{% kdj %}}Kennerspiel{{% /kdj %}} winners and nominees, the patterns aren't very clear, and of course the jury's fickle opinion might drift over time as well.
+So while I'm pretty confident in the predictions our model makes, they still need to be taken with a grain of salt.

 "Not so fast!", you might say.
 "Aren't you simply overfitting here?"
 Why, yes, you're right.
 The dataset is so small that there's a high risk of fine tuning the model too much for the data we're seeing.
-And of course, it's **bad bad bad** to assess you're model's performance on items it was trained on – that's just cheating.
+And of course, it's **bad bad bad** to assess your model's performance with items it was trained on – that's just cheating.
 So let's test the model on some games it hadn't seen yet!

 # What about old games?